 - After a good cleaning, we start by sticking those butyl mats to the outer door sheet, ensuring to cover as much of the door as possible with insulation, while taking care to avoid obstructing any moving parts such as the lock or window mechanisms.

 - To achieve optimal results, we also cover with butyl rubber mats the internal door sheet and the holes for accessing the window mechanism.
 This way we attain a great barrier for the airborne noise inside the door, blocking it to enter the cabin.

 This easy-to-do process, will not only contribute to stopping wind noise in the car door but will also improve dramatically your car’s stereo sound quality and grant a solid and upmarket door-shut sound.

-How to reduce wind noise in car without effort?
-Using wind deflectors can drastically reduce the wind noise you’re experiencing.
+How to reduce wind noise in a car without effort?
+Using a wind deflector can drastically reduce the wind noise you’re experiencing.
 It’s not only an inexpensive solution but also very easy to install by anyone.

 It’s a tinted polycarbonate piece that covers the top of your windows and prevents the wind from hitting the area where the glass meets the weatherstripping.